ArrowM/Queue-Bot/README-dev.md

 npm run setup
 ```

-Run the bot:
+Start the bot:

 ```bash
 npm start
 ```

-## How is data stored and accessed?
+## Data storage and access

 The bot uses a SQLite database, which is stored in the `data/main.sqlite` file.
 The database is managed by the `drizzle` package.